-Victoria University of Wellington prioritises the welfare of its resident student community, supporting residents with wellbeing and support services.
+We prioritise the welfare of our resident student community, supporting residents with wellbeing and support services.

 We enable our students to thrive in our community, providing a residential environment that supports wellbeing, social connection, and academic success.

 With a strong team of hall staff, a whānau hall culture, and excellent support services in place, our residents in first year halls of residence have the opportunity to transition to independent living with a safety net, and full access to everything the University has to offer from health and wellbeing services, and recreational facilities, to academic and financial support.

 We see student wellbeing as a strong partnership between the student, our halls of residence, University support services, and parents and whānau.
 Each party has an important role to play in ensuring students’ welfare and academic success.

 Our resident student community can expect a high standard of care while they live in our accommodation at every stage of their academic career.

 We are committed to continual improvement and work to incorporate evolving best practices in the student accommodation sector that aligns with New Zealand’s national Code of Practice pastoral care standards for both domestic and international students.